-Different outcomes of applying the transition relief
+Different outcomes because of the transition relief

-21. If the Board agree with our preliminary recommendation to remove the capping proposal, the transition relief would no longer be necessary-as explained in paragraph 26(a) of Agenda Paper 3A, entities would no longer be required to assess recoverability on initial recognition of each transaction to determine the extent to which a deferred tax liability can be recognised.
-Accordingly, we plan to recommend that the Board no longer provide the transition relief.
+23. If the Board agree with our recommendation to remove the capping proposal, the transition relief proposed would no longer be necessary-as explained in paragraph 26(a) of Agenda Paper 12B, entities would no longer be required to assess recoverability on initial recognition of each transaction to determine the extent to which a deferred tax liability can be recognised.
+Accordingly, we recommend that the Board no longer provide the transition relief-both for entities already applying IFRS Standards and for first-time adopters.